JoshGo6/InstallingGoOnUbuntu/test.md

     ls /usr/local
     ```

-    If the installation succeeded, the output of `ls` now shows the `Go` directory:
+    If the installation succeeded, the output of `ls` now shows the `go` directory:

     ```
     aws-cli  etc    go       lib  sbin   src